piotr-rarus/degas/README.md

     gray = rgb2gray(src)
     downscaled = rescale(gray, scale_factor)
     equalized = equalize_adapthist(downscaled, clip_limit=0.2)
+    edges = canny(equalized, sigma=2.0)

-    return equalized
+    return edges
 ```

-In this function we create 3 objects, each with unique reference label:
+In this function we create 4 objects, each with unique reference label:

 - gray
 - downscaled
 - equalized

-While the interpreter enters `preprocess` scope, by the end of the function, all of these 3 objects live in memory, because their reference count is 1.
+While the interpreter enters `preprocess` scope, by the end of the function, all of these 4 objects live in memory, because their reference count is 1.
 Our memory consumption grows linear with each image operation.
 Considering images that can be even over 100MP, this is simply an overkill.
 How to manage that?

 We introduce simple wrapper for an image `FluentImage`, that'll help us chain subsequent methods.